renoirb/archivator/packages/archivable/docs/archivable.archivableorderedinputurltruncatetuplesfirstline.md

 ## ArchivableOrderedInputUrlTruncateTuplesFirstLine variable

-The first line of the archive index CSV file
+The first line of the archive index CSV file.

 1. First item is a fully qualified source document URL (i.e. a Web Page's address) 2. \_selector\_, A CSS selector where the main content is 3.